NBPub/BeatLog/docs/API.md

 `<your-base-URL>/api/help/`

 **BeatLog** provides an API help page which provides links to all available options and the ability to preview returns on the page itself.
-The available options will be detailed on this page, with example returns provided and datatypes discussed.
+The available options will be detailed on this page, with example returns provided and data types discussed.

 ![API_1](/docs/pics/API_1.png "The API help page shows current options for the JSON API.")